jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 need to include g as a file, where the m/sec2... how is this used in the code?

 ### Solvers for open channel flow
-the finite volume method is used
+The finite volume method is used in OpenFoam package to solve the governing PDE equations of Navier-Stokes.
+To this we add a variable to solve as discussed above interFoam solver (multiphase) volume of fluid (VOF) method

 ###

+### Environmental engineering applications using OpenFoam (Literature review)
+There are several studies that compare OpenFoam and FLOW-3D commercial CFD software in applications.